zorakDev/random-movie-whisper/README.md

  such as its title, poster image, rating, and reviews from popular sources like TMDB, Rotten Tomatoes and IMDb.
- Whether you're looking for a new favorite or just need some inspiration, "Random Movie" has got you covered.
+ Whether you're looking for a new favorite or just need some inspiration, "Random Movie Whisper" comes to the rescue.

  develeoped by @zorakDev
  2023